Home » CV

 Baruch College-CUNY,2023

-- Research assistant to Dr. Viviana Rivera Burgos in the collaborative project, between the University of Michigan and the University of Puerto Rico, of establishing Puerto Rico’s Public Opinion Laboratory.
+• Assisted Dr. Viviana Rivera Burgos in a collaborative project establishing Puerto Rico’s Public Opinion Laboratory.

 Department of Social Sciences

-- We are focused on the socioeconomic dimension of the project by using surveys and interviews to contact stakeholders and other central actors of the different Puerto Rican communities.
+• We are focused on the socioeconomic dimension of the project, so we are using surveys and interviews to contact stakeholders and other central actors of the different Puerto Rican communities.

-- The article “Rainfall Forecast Skill in Vulnerable Tropical Coastal Communities” was submitted to Weather, Climate, and Society, a journal of the American Meteorological Society.
+• The article “Rainfall Forecast Skill in Vulnerable Tropical Coastal Communities” was submitted to Weather, Climate, and Society, the American Meteorological Society journal.

 Research Assistant